Innovate in TSD

 Cybersecurity Insurance Requirements

-With the increased threats and attacks on K-12 Institutions, we will need to make changes to qualify for and maintain our cybersecurity insurance.
+With the increased threats and attacks on K-12 Institutions, we will need to enhance security in order to qualify for and maintain our cybersecurity insurance.
 Over the last 6 months, ITS has been creating Information Security training for all TSD staff.
 This will be delivered through the Public SchoolWorks platform.
 We are offering this professional development this fall and will require all staff to take cybersecurity training during the Winter Training period which begins on February 1.

 Information Security